atsaloli/cf3-tutorial/source/250-210-Methods-0060-methods.exr.md

 2. Additionally, have bundle #1 call bundle #2.

-What will be the order of the bundle names in the reports?
+What is the order of the bundle names in the reports and why?

-Why?